ameliacode/ameliacode/README.md

 ## Profile
-- Senior majoring Software in South Korea (expected graduation: Aug 2021)
+- 1st year grad student majoring Computer Software in South Korea (expected graduation: Aug 2023)
 - Seek for new possibility in any circumstances
 - Great responsibility of managing team works
 - Love to share thoughts with others